michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 - v: add zest or flavor to, make more interesting
 - v: behave saucily or impudently towards
 ### Family
+- sauce: sauced, sauces, saucing, saucy+
+- sauciness: saucinesses
-sauce: sauced, sauces, saucing, saucy+;sauciness: saucinesses;saucy: saucier, sauciest, saucily, sauciness
+- saucy: saucier, sauciest, saucily, sauciness
 ### Examples
 - Probably not — the fish is supermarket quality, and it is seasoned with what literally tastes like bottled Chinese chile sauce.
 - Thus this lasagna recipe, an exceedingly hearty dish that uses Bolognese sauce, bechamel sauce, two kinds of cheese — and chicken livers.